albar965/littlenavmap-manual/src/en/TIPS.rst

 ``ETUO``.
 Measurement lines can also start at NDBs or waypoints.
 Note the suffix ``°M`` which indicates magnetic course.

-See also :ref:`measure-gc-distance-from-here` and :ref:`measure-rhumb-distance-from-here`.
+See also :ref:`measure-gc-distance-from-here`.

 |VOR Radials|

 The same can be used when flying airways without GPS.
 In the example below fly 323 degrees magnetic to VOR ``SFD`` (radial 143).
-You are at ``WAFFU`` when the DME shows 13.7 nautical miles.
+You are at ``WAFFU`` when the DME shows 13.7 NM.
 Then turn left to 280°M until you intercept 302° to ``GWC``.

 |VOR Airways|